Chapter 43: The Ties That Bind

 The betrayal cut deeper than Seraphina had expected.

-Adrian turned back to her, his gaze steady.
+Adrian took a step toward her, his voice quieter now.
 "Do you still think I am the enemy, Seraphina?"

 She didn't know anymore.